Please read this important notice carefully as it affects your privacy and how we use information about you.

 Lawful Purpose for Processing Personal Data

-We consider that the processing of Personal Data as described above is necessary for the legitimate interests of Haddleton Legal’s business except where we expressly state otherwise: In deciding this:
+We consider that the processing of Personal Data as described above is necessary for the legitimate interests of Haddletons’s business except where we expressly state otherwise: In deciding this:

 - We understand our responsibility to protect your individual interests.